-- From the iPrism home page, select System Settings, then select Ports. - To enter a proxy or configuration port, type the port number in the Proxy Port or Configuration Port field. - Click Save. - If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
+- 1. From the iPrism home page, select System Settings, then select Ports. - 2.
+Select the appropriate checkbox. - 3.
+Click Save. - 4.
+If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
 If you do not Activate Changes now, you will be prompted to do so before logging out of iPrism.

-Redirect and HTTPS Ports
+HTTP and HTTPS Ports